EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Gabry.
 Need to decide on rstanarm default behavior with priors before Andrew's book.
 We have a meeting to discuss rstanarm issues Friday AM but it would be good to get everyone's opinion today and then a subset of us can discuss in more detail Friday.

+Sebastian.
+Parallel ODEs in Stan using OpenMP (linear speedup with # CPUs!): It works by hijacking the ODE facilities.
+Do we want this in Stan to be available to all users?
+If yes, then: Need for ODE system refactor (stiff+non-stiff)?
+Who wants to join?
+More work needed: Analytic Jacobians of ODE rhs (optionally with code-generation); ragged arrays.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._